Texasville: Development

 The novel was published in 1987.
 Cybill Shepherd was attached to the project as early as late 1986.
 She was then starring in the popular TV series Moonlighting.
 Peter Bogdanovich expressed interest in directing in January 1987.

 "I guess what decided it for me is that it's rare in one's career to be given the opportunity to go back in time and recapture something that's important in your career, and in your life," he said.
 "And to approach it from another angle, to find a new way of looking at the same thing."

 "It seemed to me impossible to turn my back on something that was in a way personal to me," he said, "because certainly Larry had to have been influenced in the writing of Texasville by the movie.
 I mean, the book is dedicated to Cybill Shepherd.
 It just seemed that it would be ungrateful, or in some way churlish, not to attempt to deal with these people and these themes."

-In April 1987 Dino De Laurentiis who was making a film with Bogdanovich, Illegally Yours, paid a reported $750,000 for the film rights.
+In April 1987, Dino De Laurentiis who was making a film with Bogdanovich, Illegally Yours, paid a reported $750,000 for the film rights.
 The movie would be made with Bogdanovich, Shepherd and Jeff Bridges.

-In July 1987 Bogdanovich said they were discussing the film with several studios and planned to make the movie during a Moonlighting hiatus.
-However, by September de Laurentiis was in financial trouble.
+In July 1987, Bogdanovich said they were discussing the film with several studios and planned to make the movie during a Moonlighting hiatus.
+However, by September, de Laurentiis was in financial trouble.
 The director said he and Shepherd "both want to make the movie, but everything is now up in the air...
 We have no idea when we'll make the movie - or where.
 Everything could get straightened out, but right now it's in limbo."
-In November 1987 it was reported that De Laurentiis did not want to make the movie with Bogdanovich but Shepherd insisted he be director, so the producer sold the rights to Bogdanovich.
+In November 1987, it was reported that De Laurentiis did not want to make the movie with Bogdanovich but Shepherd insisted he be director, so the producer sold the rights to Bogdanovich.

-In October 1988 Bogdanovich was discussing the project with the original stars of Picture Show and said he was hopeful for the sequel to go ahead.
+In October 1988, Bogdanovich was discussing the project with the original stars of Picture Show and said he was hopeful for the sequel to go ahead.

 Bogdanovich said he asked McMurtry to help him with the script "but he was too busy writing novels.
 "And anyway, Larry tends to get bored with his books once he's written them; he really doesn't like to go back and work on a book."
 So the director did the adaptation.
 "The big problem was to figure out how to cut it down and what to emphasize," he said.
 "You could strip it of the comedy and have the very serious picture.
-The problem with the first draft was that it was a little bit too serious."
+The problem with the first draft was that it was a little bit too serious."(McMurtry claimed Bogdanovich's assistant Iris Chester wrote most of the script.
+The author said he and Bogdanovich had "various loud fallings-out" during the making of the movie and they did not talk again until the premiere of The Evening Star.